puppetlabs/pdksync/README.md

 example: `PDKSYNC_CONFIG_PATH=pdksync_ops.yml`

-Or you can set a different HOME enviornment variable that tells pdksync where to find the pdksync.yml file.
+Or you can set a different HOME environment variable that tells pdksync where to find the pdksync.yml file.
 Pdksync will locate the pdksync.yml file in the HOME folder you specify.
 The config file name is not changable in this case.

 example: `HOME=ops`